cybertelx/wineclaimer/README.md

 Automate claiming and selling VINTAGE tokens from the Winemaker P2E game.

+## Requirements
+- An internet connection
+- Node.js (only tested with 16.14.0, [you should use fnm to manage node versions it's really cool](https://github.com/Schniz/fnm))

 ## Initial setup

 1. Rename `.env.EXAMPLE` to `.env`, add your private key in `.env`.